Skip to main content

 Constraints

-We can make it cheap, quick, usable, or secure—but not all four.
+You can make it cheap, fast, usable, or secure - but not all at once.

-Given a fixed budget, management usually selects only two priorities to focus on.
+With a fixed budget, management usually chooses two priorities to focus on.

 • Technical Debt

-• "I'll fix it later; I just need to meet this deadline"
+• “I’ll fix it later; just need to meet the deadline”

-• Poor or temporary solutions are left in place to save time
+• Quick fixes or temporary solutions are used to save time

 • Management Pressure

-• Assumes fixes can be made later after release
+• Assumes problems can be fixed after release

-• May overlook long-term costs of rushed or incomplete features
+• May ignore long-term costs of rushed work

-• Can result in unstable or hard-to-maintain systems
+• Can lead to unstable or hard-to-maintain systems

 Integrated Product Team

-An Integrated Product Team (IPT) brings together people from different disciplines to work toward a shared goal — delivering a complete product efficiently and effectively.
+An Integrated Product Team (IPT) is a group of people from different areas working together to achieve a common goal: delivering a complete product efficiently and effectively.

 • IPPD (Integrated Product and Process Development)